CKParungao/amazon-rds/README.md

 1. Log in to your AWS Console.
 2. Navigate to `RDS` then click the `Create database` button.
 3. Select `Standard create` for the database creation method.
-4. Click `PostgreSQL` for the engine type and retain the `default engine version`.
+4. Click `PostgreSQL` for the engine type and retain the default engine version.
-5.
+5. Choose `Free tier` for the template.
+6. Automatically, the deployment option should be for a `Single-AZ DB instance deployment (1 instance)` only.
+7. Type `my-first-db` for the DB instance identifier.
+8.

 ## ✒️ Part 2: Define database schemas and tables.